davepinch/pinchy.cc/content/topics/geology/geology-of-washington/fossilspot.com.md

         <td>Silurian- Lower Devonian corals in Doaks[?]
 Quarry N of border in BC</td>
         <td>Silurian-Devonian</td>
         <td></td>
-        <td>bryozoa,brachiopods</td>
+        <td>bryozoa, brachiopods</td>
         <td>WA0106</td>
-        <td>This possibly should to be listed as British Columbia,but Maple Falls is some distance from the border?</td>
+        <td>This possibly should to be listed as British Columbia, but Maple Falls is some distance from the border?</td>
         <td></td>
     </tr>